-We recommend using a feature called Environments to QA Optimizely Full Stack Features, Feature Tests, and AB Tests.
+We recommend using a feature called Environments to QA Optimizely X Full Stack features, feature tests, and A/B tests.
 Many mature optimization teams have access to separate staging and production environments.
-Separate environments reduce the risk of accidentally launching an unfinished or unverified experiment to the live site.
+Separate environments reduce the risk of accidentally launching an unfinished or unverified test to the live site.

-With your Production and Staging projects, you’ll be able to choose in which Project to run the an experiment:
+With your Production and Staging projects, you’ll be able to choose the project where you want to run the test:

-For more information on Environments see our article on how to use environments to test your experiment code.
+For more information on environments, see our article on how to use environments to QA your test code.

-When activating an experiment, you must provide a userId.
+When activating a test, you must provide a userId.
 Normally, we use the userId to randomize which bucket to respond with.
 When QA testing, you should check the behavior of each variation.
 There are two options you can use to tell Optimizely to skip the randomized bucketing and return a specific bucket.

-Both of these options require the experiment to be running, so go ahead and start the experiment in your staging Environment.
-If for some reason you are unable to use Environments, you can start your experiment with 0% of traffic allocated to it and use these options to test the experiment.
+Both of these options require the test to be running, so go ahead and start the test in your staging environment.
+If for some reason you are unable to use Environments, you can start your test with 0% of traffic allocated to it and use these options to QA the test.

 Use the forceVariation APIs to set a specific variation for a given userIds within your code.

-Use whitelisting to specify the variation for certain userIds within your experiment configuration rather than in your code.
+Use whitelisting to specify the variation for certain userIds within your test configuration rather than in your code.